 - a.
 Special meetings may be called by the President or by two thirds vote of the Board of Directors or by request of one third of the County Associations, stating reasons for the meeting.
 Notice of all special meetings shall be sent at least 10 days prior to the meeting, stating the objectives of the meetings and the subject or subjects to be considered. - b.
 At all meetings of the KEHA, the voting delegates from each county present shall constitute a quorum. - c.
-Annual Business Meeting All Board of Director members shall have the privilege of making motions and entering into debate at KEHA Annual Meetings but do not have the privilege to vote.
+Annual Business Meeting All Board of Director members shall have the privilege of making motions and entering into debate at KEHA Annual Meetings but do not have the privilege to vote except when acting as an official voting delegate for their county.
 The President may vote to break or make a tie.